 By Dr Janice Wong, Paediatrician at Thomson Paediatric Centre and Nutella Active Family Expert

 Dr Janice Wong is a paediatrician from Thomson Paediatric Centre.
-She is mother of two children, one nine-year-old boy and one six-year-old girl.
+She is a mother of two children, one nine-year-old boy and one six-year-old girl.

 Dr Wong is also one of three Nutella Active Family Experts, alongside parenting blogger Mr Kelvin Ang from CheekieMonkies and fitness specialist Ms Kareen Lai from Mums In Sync.
-The Active Family Experts is part of the Nutella Un-plug to Play campaign, which encourages families to bond without the distraction of electronic gadgets
+The Active Family Experts is part of the Nutella Un-plug to Play campaign, which encourages families to bond without the distraction of electronic gadgets.

 The Un-Plug to Play campaign culminated in a special afternoon of games and activities for families on 4 July 2015 at United Square Shopping Mall.
 More than 1,000 children and their parents spent an afternoon having fun together with their phones switched off.
-Pictures of the event can be found on Nutella’s Facebook page.